cavaglieridomenico/puppeteer-profiling/README.md

 -   `/trace:start`: Starts a performance trace.
 -   `/trace:stop`: Stops the current trace.
 -   `/navigate:refresh`: Refreshes the current page.
--   `/devtools:mobile`: Opens a Chrome DevTools instance for the mobile device.
 -   `/input:tap-vm-video`: Sends a tap event for the VM video.
 -   `/input:tap-vm-vmp-continue`: Sends a tap event to continue in the VMP.
 -   `/input:tap-vm-vmp-rec`: Sends a tap event to record in the VMP.